 This program is designed for the student who wishes a graduate degree in music with an emphasis in (1) Theory and Composition, (2) History and Literature, (3) Music Education, (4) Performance, (5) Piano Pedagogy, (6) Conducting or (7) Kodaly Music Education.
 To be accepted for graduate study in music, a student must have (1) an undergraduate grade-point average of 2.50 in music, (2) completed an undergraduate degree in music or completed the music requirements for a B.A. degree, (3) completed prerequisites for UCM graduate courses and (4) successfully completed entrance examinations appropriate to the proposed area of concentration.
 Successful completion of a comprehensive review and evaluation is required before graduation.

-Sem.
+5 em.
 Hours

-REQUIRED GR ADUATE COURSES 21
+REQUIRED GRAD UATE COURSES .
+18-21

-MUS 510 5 Analytical Studies
+MUS 5105 Analytical Studies .
+3

-Music history and literature
+Music history an d literature .
+6

-Major instrur nent or voice or conducting, 5000 level 3-6
+Major instrument t or voice or conducting, 5000 level 3 -6

-MUS 500) Intro. to Graduate Study 3
+MUS 5000 Intro. to Graduate Study .
+3

-MUS 505 Research Problems
+MUS 5050 Research Problems .
+3

-Graduate Electives in Music 11-14
+GRADUATE ELECTIVES IN MUSIC

-MINIMUM GR ADUATE HOUR TOTAL 2
+MINIMUM GRADUATE HOUR TOTAL

-A listing of specific courses required for each emphasis is available

-A listing of specific courses required for each emphasis is available from the Department of Music office.
+\ A listing of specific courses required for each emphasis is available from the Department of Music office.